-And why you don’t have to be “creative” to find your own style!

-There are three ways to get an interior design style which is personal to us.
+There are three main ways to get an interior design style which is personal to us.

-I suggest that you use all three ways.
+I suggest that you make use of all three methods.

-If you’ve ever wondered where interior design styles come from and how beautiful people just like you create new styles everyday, I’m so glad you’re reading!
+If you’ve ever wondered where interior design style comes from and how people just like you come up with their own unique style expressions, this is for you!